-You must keep payment records of all eligible expenditure, and be able to explain how the costs relate to the agreed project activities.
+You must keep payment records of all eligible expenditure, and be able to provide evidence as to how the costs relate to the agreed project activities.
 At any time, we may ask you to provide records of the expenditure you have paid.
 If you do not provide these records when requested, the expense may not qualify as eligible expenditure.